-- Product must only be provided for use by a medical practitioner registered in an Australian State or Territory, under the supervision or on the advice of a specialist gastroenterologist or infectious diseases physician; and - Product must not be released for use in conditions other than C. difficile infection, unless as part of a registered clinical trial.
+- Product must only be provided for use by a medical practitioner registered in an Australian State or Territory, under the supervision or on the advice of a specialist gastroenterologist or infectious diseases physician; and - Product must not be released for use in conditions other than C. difficile infection, unless as part of a registered clinical trial or via the Special Access Scheme or via Authorised Prescriber Scheme.